 Clusters, while not formal governance bodies, are central to living out the faith of the United Church.
-Their purpose is to provide community and support focused on worship, mission, learning, collegiality and strategic planning (The Manual, 2019, p.
-42).
+They provide a sense of community and support, doing things collaboratively rather than independently to serve their common purpose.
+This might include worshipping, learning and planning together.

 Online Learning Clusters